html5rocks/updates.html5rocks.com.new/_posts/2015-04-09-DOM-attributes-now-on-the-prototype-chain.md

 Prior to this change &mdash; for consistency with the rest of the attributes on the DOM Object in Chrome &mdash; you would have had to create the new property on every instance, which for every `HTMLDivElement` on the page would be very in-efficient.

-These changes are important for consitency, standardisation of the web platform and performance, yet they can cause some issues for developers.
-If you were relying on this behaviour because of legacy compatibility between Chrome and WebKit we encourage you to check your site and see the summary of changes below.
+These changes are important for consistency, standardization of the web platform and performance, yet they can cause some issues for developers.
+If you were relying on this behavior because of legacy compatibility between Chrome and WebKit we encourage you to check your site and see the summary of changes below.

 ## Summary of Changes

 ### Using `hasOwnProprery` on a DOM Object instance will now return `false`

 Sometimes developers will use `hasOwnProperty` to check for presence of an attribute on an object.
-This will no longer work as [per the spec](http://www.ecma-international.org/ecma-262/5.1/#sec-15.2.4.5) because objects are not considered on the protoype chain.
+This will no longer work as [per the spec](http://www.ecma-international.org/ecma-262/5.1/#sec-15.2.4.5) because objects are not considered on the prototype chain.

 As of Chrome 42 and earlier the following would return true.